vatesfr/xen-orchestra/@xen-orchestra/vmware-explorer/vectura/README.md

 ## Development and release

-`.github/workflows/vectura.yml` runs `cargo fmt`, `cargo clippy`, the tests, `cargo deny`, the coverage floor and the package build on every push that touches this directory.
+`.github/workflows/vectura.yml` runs `cargo fmt`, `cargo clippy`, the tests, `cargo deny`, the coverage floor and the binary build on every push that touches this directory.
 The pre-commit hook runs `cargo fmt --check` when a `.rs` file is staged.